MAY 8, 2019 | WRITTEN BY MOLLY

 The larger dog may have been in his puppy stage, still learning, or was never shown how to greet another dog.

 Unfortunately it resulted in a fear of large dogs for both the Shih Tzu and this woman.

 The woman now finds herself getting anxious when a big dog is nearby.

 She will usually try to avoid them or pick her Shih Tzu up when the bigger dog gets closer.

-But by picking him up, she is only reinforcing to her dog that she is not in control of the situation.
-The Shih Tzu reacts with barking or even lunging toward the other dog.
+But by picking him up, she is only reinforcing to her dog that she is not in control of the situation, and her Shih Tzu reacts with barking or even lunging toward the other dog.

 Dogs that are very large, may be intimidating to a little dog when they first meet.

-This little dog, although very sturdy and strong, is no match for a larger dog that is intent on quarreling.
+This little dog, although very sturdy and strong, is no match for a very large dog breed that may be intent on quarreling.

 It is also important to supervise dog play and greetings.

 If you see your Shih Tzu is uncomfortable with an encounter, you need to let him know that you are aware of it by taking control of the situation.